cghr-toronto/icd/README.md

 ## Citation

-To cite the ICD data, please cite the WHO depending on the version:
+To cite the data, please cite the following depending on the codes and versions used:

-*ICD-10*
+### ICD-10

 * World Health Organization.
 (2011).
 ICD-10: International statistical classifcation of diseases and related health problems (10th revision) (5th ed., Vol. 2).